-- Denominator Exclusions - o Patients with evidence of ESRD, dialysis, or renal transplant before or during the measurement period - Patients with a diagnosis of pregnancy during the measurement period - o Patients who were in hospice care during the measurement period - Patients aged 66 or older who were living long-term in an institution for more than 90 consecutive days during the measurement period - o Patients aged 66 and older with advanced illness and frailty - Denominator Exceptions - Not applicable
+- Denominator Exclusions - o Patients with evidence of ESRD, dialysis, or renal transplant before or during the measurement period - o Patients with a diagnosis of pregnancy during the measurement period - o Patients who were in hospice care for any part of the measurement period - Patients aged 66 or older who were living long-term in an institution for more than 90 consecutive days during the measurement period - Patients aged 66 and older with frailty for any part of the measurement period: advanced illness (with one inpatient visit or two outpatient visits) or taking dementia medications during the measurement period or the year prior - o Patients who received palliative care during the measurement period - Denominator Exceptions - Not applicable

-- Only blood pressure readings performed by a provider or remote monitoring device are acceptable for the numerator criteria with this measure. - If there are multiple blood pressure readings on the last day the patient was seen, use the lowest systolic and the lowest diastolic reading as the most recent blood pressure reading. - If no blood pressure is recorded during the measurement period, the patient's blood pressure is assumed "not controlled."
-Report them in Columns 2a and 2b, but not in Column 2c.

-- DO NOT include blood pressure readings: - o taken during an acute inpatient stay or emergency department visit, - taken on the same day as a diagnostic test or therapeutic procedure that requires a change in diet or change in medication on or one day before the day of the test or procedure (with the exception of fasting blood tests), or - reported by the patient.
+- Only blood pressure readings performed by a provider or remote monitoring device are acceptable for the numerator criteria with this measure. - Blood pressure readings are acceptable if: - o taken in person by a clinician, - o measured remotely by an electronic monitoring device capable of transmitting the blood pressure data to the clinician, or - o taken by a remote monitoring device and conveyed by the patient to the clinician. - It is the clinician's responsibility and discretion to confirm the remote monitoring device used to obtain the blood pressure is considered acceptable and reliable and whether the blood pressure reading is considered accurate before documenting it in the patient's medical record. - If there are multiple blood pressure readings on the last day the patient was seen, use the lowest systolic and the lowest diastolic reading as the most recent blood pressure reading. - If no blood pressure is recorded during the measurement period, the patient's blood pressure is assumed "not controlled."
+Report them in Columns 2a and 2b, but not in Column 2c. - DO NOT include blood pressure readings: - o taken during an acute inpatient stay or emergency department visit, - taken on the same day as a diagnostic test or diagnostic or therapeutic procedure that requires a change in diet or change in medication on or one day before the day of the test or procedure (with the exception of fasting blood tests), or o taken by the patient using a non-digital device, such as a manual blood pressure cuff and stethoscope.

-- Include patients who have an active diagnosis of hypertension even if their medical visits during the year were unrelated to the diagnosis. - Include blood pressure readings taken at any visit type at the health center as long as the result is from the most recent visit. - The remote monitoring device must capture and store the reading that is seen by the provider or care team member, and the reading must be recorded in the patient's health record at the health center. - Although data are provided for each race and ethnicity category, the measure looks only at the totals.
+- Include patients who have an active diagnosis of essential hypertension even if their medical visits during the year were unrelated to the diagnosis. - Include blood pressure readings taken at any visit type at the health center as long as the result is from the most recent visit. - Although data are provided for each race and ethnicity category, the measure looks only at the totals.

-Diabetes: Hemoglobin A1c (HbA1c) Poor Control (>9.0 percent) (Columns 3a-3f), CMS122v9
+Diabetes: Hemoglobin A1c (HbA1c) Poor Control (>9.0 percent) (Columns 3a-3f), CMS122v10